|

 internet.

-I wish I had taken a shot of the main track heading west from the Junction
+Today I wish I had taken a shot of the main track heading west from the

-towards Coraopolis.
+Junction towards Coraopolis.
 For whatever reason I didn't do it then.
-Yet I remember

-that weekend in March '83.
-Only recently, thanks to the use of aerial images
+I took that weekend in March '83.
+Only recently, thanks to the use of

 and Google Earth (map),